distjoy/Space-XX/README.md

 # space-trooper
-This is a generic space game i'm building to learn unity engine
+This is a generic space game